Washing cornhole bags

 Hey there guys, I hope you all are staying safe during these troubling times and staying healthy!
 While everyone in today’s world is busy wiping down all their furniture, doorknobs, being more sanitary, we’re left out here with our “dirty laundry.”
 Now I know what you’re all thinking, why are The Cornhole Addicts writing about dirty laundry?
 Well, the answer is quite simple, Cornhole bags are what you could say is “our laundry” so just like clothes, you will be washing cornhole bags.

-All of us die-hard Cornhole fans are out there practicing every day in hopes to be the next Jamie Graham or Matthew Morton, while our poor bags are picking up all the dust, germs, beer spilled, and heaven knows what else.
-So today we are going to answer the renowned question of… What’s my method of washing cornhole bags?
+All of us die-hard Cornhole fans are out there practicing every day in hopes to be the next Jamie Graham or Mark Richards, while our poor bags are picking up all the dust, germs, beer spilled, and heaven knows what else.
+So today we are going to answer the renowned question of… What’s the best method of washing cornhole bags?

 Take a moment and think about all the places inside and outside your home that you usually clean things?
 Once you have all those in mind and jotted down, you have nearly every place for washing cornhole bags at home.
 Bath rubs, sinks, washing machines, dishwashers, driveways, and probably tons of other places that I’m not as familiar with!
 As you can imagine, there are many different ways to clean your bags, but which one is the best?
 Your answer probably will vary on who you ask because everyone has their preferred way to do so.

-Let’s take a moment and dig into just a few of the methods I’ve seen/heard of over the years.
+Let’s dig into just a few of the methods I’ve seen/heard of over the years.
 These methods are for resin filled bags and should never be used on corn-filled bags.

-Probably the least popular way, and one of the oldest ways to do so was using a brush and detergent.
-Wet your bag(s) that you’re going to tackle first (can let them soak overnight or right away), take a cup mixed with dish/laundry detergent, and start the process of scrubbing and washing cornhole bags individually.
+Probably the least popular way because it’s manual labor is to use a brush, or just your hands and detergent.
+Thoroughly wet your bag(s) that you’re going to wash first, add some dish/laundry detergent to the bag and start the process of scrubbing and washing cornhole bags individually.
 Though the result is most noticeable on white fabric, this method works great as it digs into the fibers of the fabric and can get some of the deepest germs and residue off the bags.
-Then let the bags air-dry by using a fan, or sticking them in the sunlight.
+Then let the bags air-dry by using a fan, or hang them.
+I have used heavy duty clothes pins and hung them on a clothesline in the summer.

 Bulk washing bags in the driveway